cvitter/mattermost-standup-slash/README.md

 3. Run the Flask application - there are a number of ways to run the application but I use the following command that runs the application headlessly and captures output into a log file for troubleshooting:

 ```
-sudo python standup.py >> jenkins.log 2>&1 &
+sudo python standup.py >> standup.log 2>&1 &
 ```

-**Note**: When the application is running you can test it locally by posting data to it using curl like the following example:
+**Note**: The code as written will be available on port 5004.
+If you need to change ports you can do so in the following line of code:
 ```
-curl -X POST -F "text=build mattermost-test-1" http://127.0.0.1:5004/standup
+   app.run(host='0.0.0.0', port=5004, debug = False)
 ```

 ## Setup the Slash Command